andrejlukic/dicegame-solver/Readme.md

 ## Introduction

-The goal of this work is to write an agent that is able to play the dice game described by the following rules:
+The goal of this work is to write an agent that is able to play the dice game as described by the following rules:
 * Player starts with 0 points
 * Player rolls three fair six-sided dice
 * After ever roll the player chooses one of the following: